amrutha-k-r/assignment3/README.md

 1. This screen shot description corresponds to capture11.png.
 Note that the screenshot is taken from the repository or the directory that contains readme.txt.
 2. The second screen shot is capture12.png.
+3. The screen shot is posted separately in this repository.

 == Changelog ==